hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/QuorumIBFT.md

 To connect to a Quorum IBFT 1.0 network:

-1. In the Quorum IBFT 1.0 [genesis file](https://docs.goquorum.consensys.net/en/stable/HowTo/Configure/Consensus-Protocols/IBFT/#genesis-file), update the consensus protocol specified in the `config` property from `istanbul` to `ibft`.
+1. In the Quorum IBFT 1.0 [genesis file](https://docs.goquorum.consensys.net/en/stable/HowTo/Configure/Consensus-Protocols/IBFT/#genesis-file):

+    - Update the consensus protocol specified in the `config` property from `istanbul` to `ibft`.
+    - Remove the configuration item `isQuorum: true`.

     ```json
         "config": {